nyris/nyris-webapp/README.md

 * [ ] improved error handeling when using http and camera capture
 * [ ] merge Result component views

-would be great:

-* [ ] refactor search actions to not have side-effects

 ## Available Scripts